ProjectLibertyLabs/gateway/docs/src/Run/Scalability.md

 # **Scalability Guide for Frequency Gateway**

-This guide explains how to configure and manage scalability using Kubernetes Horizontal Pod Autoscaler (HPA) for Frequency Gateway, ensuring your services scale dynamically based on resource usage.
+This guide explains how to configure and manage scalability using Kubernetes Horizontal Pod Autoscaler (HPA) for Frequency Gateway to ensure services scale dynamically based on resource usage.

 ---